Uinta Basin Rail: Utah Department of Transportation study

 In 2012, the Utah Department of Transportation (UDOT), working with the regional Six-County Infrastructure Coalition, began studying transportation in the basin, which is a major oil-producing region.
 The study determined that the existing infrastructure was unlikely to be able to move the expected volume of oil.
 In 2013, HDR Engineering, working with the state, began surveying the area for a rail line.
 After examining 26 potential routings, the state recommended a route east through the Indian Canyon from the Union Pacific Railroad's Central Corridor line near Soldier Summit to Duchesne and Roosevelt in the basin.
 The right of way would largely follow existing roadways, US Route 191 from the rail main through Indian Canyon to the basin and US Route 40 once inside the basin.
 There would be two terminals for oil trains at the mid and endpoints of the railroad.
 The key feature of this route would be a 10 mi tunnel underneath the Roan Cliffs of the West Tavaputs Plateau, to bypass the 9144 ft mountain pass used by US 191 in this area, that if built would be the longest railroad tunnel in Utah.

 In late 2014, after selecting the routing, the state began studying the cost, estimated to be up to $4 billion.
 With a total of $8.2 million in funding from the state, the Department of Transportation also began work on the Environmental Impact Statement (EIS) for the railroad, with planned to complete the document by the end of 2016.
 Several months after beginning work on the EIS, however, the state decided to end study of the route, citing rising costs identified by closer study.
 Kevin Van Tassell, a member of the state legislature's transportation committee, said the state would "look at other systems to move product out of the basin other than the railroad at this time."

 Though the EIS was cancelled, UDOT's report was published in 2015 recommending the line as a top priority for Utah's rail infrastructure, noting the strain the lack of rail access is placing on highways that serve the basin, and the price disadvantage caused by lack of rail access compared to other oil-producing regions with rail.
 Most of the oil is trucked to refineries in Salt Lake City.
+Connecting to the national rail network would facilitate the transportation of crude oil to refineries in Texas and Louisiana.
 The study identified multiple possible rail corridors, stating before selecting the Indian Canyon alternative, they originally considered a route via Rifle, Colorado, but noted this route is mostly in Colorado, not Utah.
 The state of Colorado was not assisting in the studies or providing funding.